nofeaturesonlybugs/go-musings/globals/01-Dont-Use-Globals.md

 }
 ```

-It looks a bit silly to pass the same values into both `App` and `app.Amazing`.
+It looks a bit silly to pass the same values into both `app` and `app.Amazing`.
 In practicality a larger program will create instances of several different types of containers and each container will need only some or part of the values contained in `App`.

 The key points are:
 1. Use containers to store state and dependencies.